fox-it/dissect.cstruct/README.md

 Developed by the Dissect Team (<dissect@fox-it.com>) and made available at <https://github.com/fox-it/dissect>.

-License terms: AGPL3 (<https://www.gnu.org/licenses/agpl-3.0.html>).
+License terms: Apache License 2.0 (<https://www.apache.org/licenses/LICENSE-2.0>).
 For more information, see the LICENSE file.